xrettle/WFGY/ProblemMap/Atlas/canonical-casebook-v1.md

 ## 12. Closing note ✨

-A strong atlas is not enough by itself.
+A strong Atlas is not enough by itself.

 People and AI systems also need: